lyskevin/Kattis/README.md

 # Kattis Programs

 Solution code for Kattis problems that I've solved.
 The coding style may not be the best since I will be focusing on coming up with solutions that are fast enough to pass all of Kattis' test cases for any given problem.
+This repository has temporarily been made private to prevent students from plagiarising solutions.

 ## 23/12/2019 Update